SwaroopSai23/Visualizing-US-Natural-Disaster-Declarations-Trends-and-Patterns-/Power BI/README.md

 Ensured all visuals and KPIs respond correctly to slicer selections.

 The final dashboard provides an end-to-end analytical view of disaster declaration data, enabling interactive and data-driven exploration.

+🆕 📅 Today’s Work – Post Data Cleaning & Dashboard Refinement

+After completing data cleaning, today’s work focused on transforming cleaned data into decision-ready dashboards and refining them through review and improvement.

+🔹 Dashboard Structuring Based on Questions

+Designed separate dashboards for separate business questions instead of combining all insights into one view.

+Ensured each dashboard answers one clear analytical question.

+🔹 KPI & Measure Enhancement

+Created advanced DAX measures to calculate:

+High-Risk States (states above national average)

+Peak Year and Peak Year Declarations

+Average Annual Declarations

+Validated all KPIs for accuracy and correct filter behavior.

+🔹 Dashboard Review & Optimization

+Reviewed visuals to confirm they support the intended question.

+Removed unnecessary or redundant charts.

+Improved visual hierarchy using a top-down structure:

+KPIs at the top

+Trends and comparisons in the middle

+Supporting visuals at the bottom

+🔹 Color & Design Improvements

+Applied consistent color logic:

+Red for high risk / extreme values

+Blue for normal or neutral values

+Updated dashboard background to neutral tones for better readability.

+Added card backgrounds and subtle shadows for a professional appearance.

+🔹 Validation & Final Checks

+Verified that all visuals respond correctly to slicers.

+Ensured dashboard insights are easy to interpret within a few seconds.

+Confirmed that dashboards are suitable for presentation to mentors, reviewers, or stakeholders.

+✅ Outcome of Today’s Work

+Cleaned data successfully converted into two purpose-driven dashboards

+Dashboards refined to be clear, professional, and decision-focused

+Project now reflects an end-to-end analytics workflow, from raw data to actionable insights